-The 51st Reno National Championship Air Races, a whole series of activities centered around the actual air racing, will be held from September 10 through 14, 2014.
+The Reno National Championship Air Races, a whole series of activities centered around the actual air racing, are held every year in September.
 The first air races were in 1964, and except for being suspended on 9-11-2001, have been held every year since.
 A couple of days into the event in 2011, the Reno Air Races were shut down following a fatal crash on Friday afternoon that left 11 people dead.

 If you aren't a pilot or big airplane buff, learn about the classes of race aircraft and how the races are staged at this last pylon racing event in the world.
 It makes the whole thing more fun and interesting if you have some clue as to what's going on.